(Note: This article is based on the newly revised, 2016 version of ANSI Z490.1.)

 Of course, you may not need so much feedback in other cases.
 If you’re simply saying that smoking cigarettes is now allowed only outdoors in designated smoking areas and explaining why, maybe a written document distributed to the workers, followed by a simple “Any questions?” is all that’s necessary.

-Selecting the Appropriate Training Delivery Method, Consideration 4: Blended Learning Solutions
+Selecting the Appropriate Training Delivery Method, Consideration 4: Blended Learning Solutions for EHS Training

 A final thing to keep in mind when selecting a training delivery method is that a “blended learning solution” that makes use of more than one method maybe just what you need.
 Blended learning solutions use more than one type of training delivery for a given training need-for example, you could assign an e-learning module, hold a follow-up instructor-led training to answer any questions and provide other feedback, and then distribute written documents as reminders or post-training references.